Can I Eat Expired Japanese Curry Roux?

 Expert Source

-"According to FDA guidelines, Japanese Curry Roux should be stored in a cool, dry place away from direct sunlight and heat sources.
-Once opened, it should be tightly sealed and refrigerated promptly, and used within 1-2 weeks for optimal quality and safety."
+"According to USDA guidelines, Japanese Curry Roux should be stored in a cool, dry place away from direct sunlight and heat sources, and used within the expiration date on the packaging for optimal quality and safety."

 ⚠️Spoiled Japanese Curry Roux